joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 ### Parsing logs

-To parse the log into a structured and standardized format, inside the configuration file, leverage the ```filter``` section to build your *pattern*.
+To parse the log into a structured and standardized format, leverage the ```filter``` section inside the configuration file to build your *pattern*.
 In particular, [grok](https://www.elastic.co/guide/en/logstash/8.1/plugins-filters-grok.html) and [dissect](https://www.elastic.co/guide/en/logstash/8.1/plugins-filters-dissect.html).

 Example log: